facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

 ```

 /// new | 10.13
-Specifying multiple line selections separated with `,` was added in 10.13.
+Specifying multiple line selections separated with `,` and negative indexing was added in 10.13.
 ///

 ### Snippet Sections